murrayo/yape/README.md

 Look right through to the comments: E.g. Be sure to install extra Python modules. `sudo pip install matplotlib` and `sudo pip install pandas`

 For example if you are running default on OSX you will have Python 2.7.
-You can run 2.7 and 3 side by side.
+You can run Python 2.7 and Python 3.x side by side.

 ## Overview
 At the moment this process has _two_ steps.

 ### Step 1. `extract_pButtons.py`

-Extract interesting sections from pButtons and write to .csv files for opening with excel or processing with charting.
+Extract interesting sections from pButtons and write to .csv files for opening with excel or processing with charting with `graph_pButtons.py`.

 For more info: